thaining7/Friend-Finder/README.md

 ### Operating Instructions

-* Visit the home page, enter your name, a link to your photo
+* Visit the home page, enter your name, and a link to your photo
 * Answer the survey questions and click submit
 * The app will then calculate your best match out of a database of friends